ForceDrift/GraphPlace/README.md

 By fusing these logical and spatial representations, the GNN learns to extract structural embeddings that guide the RL agent toward feasible, overlap-free solutions, paralleling the start primal heuristic methodology seen in modern MILP solvers.

 ### 3. PlaceGNN

-The framework utilizes a custom heterogeneous GNN architecture (PlaceGNN).
-It acts as a structural encoder, using relation-specific message passing to preserve physical pin offsets while extracting logical connectivity.
-*   Structural Extraction: embeddings are processed by a Multi-Layer Perceptron (MLP) head.
-*   Continuous Actions: The MLP outputs bounded "nudges" which are fine-grained displacements that allow the agent to slide macros away from overlap zones while minimizing the composite proxy cost.
+In our framework, the Graph Neural Network (GNN) acts as a structural encoder that processes a heterogeneous graph containing three distinct node types: macros, nets, and ports.
+By utilizing relation-specific message passing instead of generic bipartite abstractions, the GNN explicitly preserves physical pin offsets at the ports while extracting logical connectivity from the net topology.
+The deeply learned embeddings from this structural extraction are then passed to a Multi-Layer Perceptron (MLP) head, which interfaces directly with our vectorized reinforcement learning environment.
+Instead of outputting unconstrained displacement distributions, the MLP outputs bounded "nudges" mapped to a continuous action space, enabling the RL agent to iteratively slide macros away from spatial congestion and overlap zones while minimizing the composite proxy cost.

 ### 4. Reinforcement Learning Pipeline using GYM
 At each step, the RL agent evaluates the chip state and determines the optimal displacement for every macro.
-The environment provides rapid feedback using:
-*   Half-Perimeter Wirelength (HPWL): GPU-vectorized for speed.
-*   Overlap Penalties: Optimized for high-throughput training.
-*   Zero-Shot Generalization: By training across the full IBM dataset, the agent learns generalized placement rules that can be applied to unseen topographies without retraining.
+The environment provides rapid feedback by utilizing GPU-vectorized Half-Perimeter Wirelength (HPWL) for speed and optimized overlap penalties for high-throughput training.
+Furthermore, by training across the full IBM dataset, the agent achieves zero-shot generalization, learning generalized placement rules that can be applied to unseen topographies without retraining.

 ---